zjc6666/Accent-Recognition/README.md

 ```
   bash run_accent.sh --nj 20 --steps 5 data exp
 ```
+  In addition, in order to better reproduce and avoid you training asr system again, I uploaded two ASR models, including `accent160.val5.avg.best` and `accent160_and_librispeech960.val5.avg.best`.
+One is trained use only accent160 data, the other is both use accent160 and librispeech960 data.
+  You can use these two models by change the `pretrained_model` variable values.
 ## Transformer ASR system
     The purpose of training the asr model is to initialize the accent recogniton model.
     Because ASR training is no different from normal transformer training, there is no need to prepare additional model files.